0bob0/TAFE-C-/README.md

 <h3>TASK - Project 2</H3>
 <hr> <br>
-Build these programs:
+<br>Build these programs:
-Write pseudo code to design this program.
+<br>Write pseudo code to design this program.
 Create 2 small program (using decisions) to achieve the following:
-1-
-A user enters 3 numbers, create an efficient code that sorts and prints out the highest number entered. (use if statements not 'FindMaxax')
+<br>1- A user enters 3 numbers, create an efficient code that sorts and prints out the highest number entered. (use if statements not 'FindMaxax')
 If you feel like it - add in some error checking: if 2 numbers are the same and the highest then what to do?
 If negative numbers are used but you wanted to check for positive numbers only? think of other "errors" and what would you do about it?

-2-As you surely know, due to some astronomical reasons, years may be leap or common.
+<br>2-As you surely know, due to some astronomical reasons, years may be leap or common.
 The former are 366 days long, while the latter are 365 days long.

 Since the introduction of the Gregorian calendar (in 1582), the following rule is used to determine the kind of year: